 Your fluffy pal won’t show any signs of enjoyment or disdain towards a particular song you’re listening to.
-So how can you tell if your pet likes what it’s hearing?
+So how can you tell if your pet likes what they’re hearing?

 Cats don’t perceive music the way we do.
 Kitties have different acoustic, vocal, and heartbeat ranges than us.
-Thus, they perceive human music as nothing more than some sounds.
+Thus, they perceive human music as nothing more than a series of sounds.
 Whether you’re listening to classical music, rock, or pop, your cat simply won’t care.

 So how can cats like music if they can’t tell the difference?